filariow/primaza-mvp/docs/src/kaas/storytelling.md

 Tenant Administrators are in charge of managing the whole tenant and can configure tenant-wide discovery and claiming.

-The `CUSTOMER_NAME` Tenant Administrator has been asked to register an already existing service on AWS: an SQS Queue.
+The *Sapiens* Tenant Administrator has been asked to register an already existing service on AWS: an SQS Queue.

 ```
 Run Demo 1: Manual Registration of a Service